 The Trust was appointed by the Minister of State for Schools' Standards to run the English Hub for Norfolk.
 This recognises the significant achievements in phonics achieved by our two Outstanding Infant schools, Arden Grove and Heather Avenue.
-Outreach work has been taking place since September 2019, however the official launch of the English Hub initiative was delayed due to the coronavirus pandemic.
-The launch is planned for the spring term 2022.
+Outreach work has been taking place since September 2019 and has expanded to support schools in Suffolk and Cambridgeshire.
+In July 2022 the first cohort of schools to take part in the Wensum English Hub programme graduated with 17 primary and infant schools supported during this time.
+The English Hub will support a further 27 partner schools over the next 2 years.

-The Wensum Trust has developed a Strategic Framework which highlights our focus on three key and interlinked areas; Mental Health and Wellbeing; Learning and Achievement and Career and Life Skills.
+The Wensum Trust Strategic Framework highlights our focus on three key and interlinked areas; Mental Health and Wellbeing; Learning and Achievement and Career and Life Skills.
 Within this framework there is an agreed 5 year strategic plan detailing specific objectives that are being implemented.
 The strategic plan is aligned to the Trust's Vision and the following set of Strategic Aims which set the culture and ethos of all academies in the Trust:

-- Lead.
-Influence and Engage
+- Lead, Influence and Engage

 - Inspire, Motive and Transform

 - Innovate, Collaborate and Build